AmundsenJunior/amp-test/TUTORIAL.md

     $ php create_db.php
     $ php create_table.php
 ```
  - Reload http://localhost/ to see whether the MySQL connection error is present on the page.
+You should now be able to enter and submit a set of form data.
+Upon clicking 'Submit', the ```insert.php``` script is called, and will return an error message on the page that loads, as it is trying to insert data into columns that don't exist.
+ - To correct this last error, we will alter the 'Apprentices' table in our database to add these missing columns.
+From the command line, run ```db_scripts/alter_table.php``` to add new columns to the table:
+ - Once that script completes, test again submitting data to the form, and you should see it populate on ```index.php``` as well as in the database, via PHPMyAdmin.

 - - - -

-***NOT COMPLETELY TESTED***
+### NOT COMPLETELY TESTED

+#### PHPMyAdmin Web Security
+ **OPTIONAL** To apply secure PHPMyAdmin web access (*Use only if you are hosting on an open web server (not just 'localhost')*) (https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-12-04)

+#### Linux Permissions for web projects
 http://askubuntu.com/questions/46331/how-to-avoid-using-sudo-when-working-in-var-www
  - [Principle of Least Privilege](http://en.wikipedia.org/wiki/Principle_of_least_privilege)